 - Estate planning matters including amending named beneficiaries and medical power of lawyer

 As you can see, a 50+ divorce is going to require extensive financial accounting and a thorough detailing of financial assets and liabilities.

 Contact an Experienced Houston Divorce Lawyer Today

-The experienced Houston divorce attorneys at Conner & Lindamood, P.C. are ready to help you through your divorce.
+The experienced Houston divorce lawyers at Lindamood & Robinson, P.C. are ready to help you through your divorce.
 Our law firm handle all types of divorce cases including contested divorces involving significant estates to simple uncontested marriage dissolutions based on mutual agreement.
 Contact our office today.